Mallorca Bike Tour

 Loop ride through Petra, Els Calderers and Porreres: We head east this morning for a loop through two small but picturesque towns before stopping for our usual coffee break in the town of Petra, famous for its cathedral and world-renowned wineries.
 After our break, we continue on to visit a restored “Finca,” or fortified farmhouse, that was a working farm until the last century.
 Now it reflects the elegance and worldliness of the island’s inhabitants, and also shows how life was lived for centuries before the advance of modern “civilization.”
 From there we cycle to Porreres for lunch in a sunny square and then bike back to Sineu to rest by the pool or gather for beer on the terrace.
 Overnight Sineu.
 Hotel, breakfast and dinner included.

 Ride to Pollença via the gorge and the sea: We have a spectacular ride this morning, out of the low farmlands of the east and up to the dramatic north coast.
 Happily for us, there is a relatively flat gorge that cuts through the hills, skirting the massive limestone peaks to the west.
 We exit the 15 km gorge and find ourselves in the delightful town of Pollença, full of winding streets, cute shops and of course a few churches!
 We have a paella lunch in a sea-side restaurant overlooking a glittering blue bay and a sandy beach.
-After the ride, enjoy a swim in the sea or relax by the pool at our hotel, the Posada de Lluc, another restored manor house with pretty garden and small pool.
+After the ride, enjoy a swim in the sea or relax at our hotel located in the heart of the old town.
 Tonight we dine at a local family-run tapas restaurant that has been in Pollença for decades.
 Overnight Pollença.
 Hotel, breakfast and dinner included.

 The Cap de Fromentor (or easy seaside loop): You have several options today: the tough, the easy, the long.
 You can tackle one of the most dramatic roads in the whole Mediterranean: the Cap de Fromentor, which twists and turns its way up and over the headland that juts out into the sea like a fist.
 It’s actually not as long (or as hard!) or it seems, but it’s still 18 km to the tip, with a few stretches of steep grade.
 For those who want an easy ride, you can ride to the seaside at the Port de Pollença and ride along the waterfront for 10 km to the striking medieval village of Alcúdia, which still sits within the golden stone walls erected for protection hundreds of years ago (it was also the major Roman settlement on the island, and has ruins of a Roman theater, for you history buffs out there!).
 We continue from there to the Cap des Pinar for some views and maybe a picnic, depending on timing.
 You can ride back to the hotel from here or else choose the “long-flat” option and extend your ride into the Natural Park of the S’Abufera, where you can do an 11 km loop through the reeds and birdlife.
 Of course, you can also bike back to the beach, or stay at the hotel and laze the day away.
 Dine where you like tonight as we have a “free night.”
 Overnight Pollença.
 Hotel and breakfast included.
 Dinner not included.